Classical Mechanics

 Vector calculus is fiddly and easy to mess up.
 The Newtonian method requires you to solve a differential vector equation, whereas the Lagrangian method encodes all relevant information in a single scalar function.
 The first approach gives you many more opportunities to make a small mistake.

-I want to draw a loose analogy to special relativity.
+One can draw a loose analogy to special relativity.
 The Lorentz transformations are equivalent to the three fundamental effects: time dilation, length contraction, and the rear clock ahead effect.
 Either one can be derived from the other, but we sometimes prefer the Lorentz method because it gives you fewer chances to slip up.
-Once you’ve written down the ST coordinates of the events you care about, you just put them through the transformations, and you’re done.
+Once you’ve written down the spacetime coordinates of the events you care about, you just put them through the transformations, and you’re done.
 Plug and chug.
 No further judgement is required on your part.

 Similarly, solving a classical mechanics problem becomes a rote exercise once you’ve written down $ L$